gacarg/ttt/README.md

 # ttt
-Un finished Tic tac toe with save in Near
+Unfinished Tic tac toe with save in Near